lerna-lite/lerna-lite/README.md

 ### Migration for existing [Lerna](https://github.com/lerna/lerna) users

 If you are migrating from Lerna, it should be fairly easy to just replace Lerna with Lerna-Lite in your dependencies, then install the commands that you are interested in and that's about it.
-The CLI commands and options are the same, but all commands are optional installs.
+The CLI commands and options are the same, but all commands are optional installs (that is the biggest difference with Lerna).
 Take a look at the quick steps shown below:

+> **Note** as opposed to Lerna v7 and higher, the `useWorkspace` is **not** enabled by default in Lerna-Lite and we still recommend to use either `useWorkspaces` for Yarn/NPM or use the default `packages` in `lerna.json` for pnpm users.
+The `useWorkspaces` has some drawback since some of the packages could be unrelated to the project releases (ie: website, examples) and for this use case the `packages/*` defined in `lerna.json` could be better (ie [Jest](https://github.com/facebook/jest) uses this approach).

 1. remove Lerna from your local & global dependencies